hanakysela/Polar/README.md

 ## Done so far

-- organizing the files so there is some system
+- organizing the files so there is some system (and they are properly = nicely named)
 - using Git
 - script that reads the files, cleanes them and outputs the things I wanted
 - added text to inform what files will be read and what is currently happening
+- dont drop cadence, power and stride-length - I now (Feb 2016) have wrist-based cadence for running and walking (shamefully, hiking is now excluded in that Polar update).

-### xxx_merge.csv file
+### xxx_data.csv file
 done some plotting (w/google maps)

 ### xxx_info.csv